afo/covid19/index.md

 It's interesting to track the developments because these countries are very similar, but they have implemented very different mitigation strategies -- see eg: [https://www.nytimes.com/2020/03/28/world/europe/sweden-coronavirus.html](https://www.nytimes.com/2020/03/28/world/europe/sweden-coronavirus.html)

 The most relevant plot is **4.
-Total Deaths per Mn inhabitants, daily figures since first death**.
+Total Deaths per Mn inhabitants, daily figures since day of first death**.

-The plots are updated daily at 9pm (24hr lag from the data source).
+The plots are updated daily at 9pm CET (24hr data source lag).

 ### Data Sources